ang-zeyu/infisearch/docs/src/search_configuration.md

         // Override for using query term proximity ranking or not.
         // Disabled for mobile devices by default
         useQueryTermProximity: true,

+        // Whether to retrieve all field stores on initialisation
+        // (see chapter "Tradeoffs" for more details)
+        cacheAllFieldStores: true,
     },
 });
 ```